akoumjian/npm-audit-vuln/README.md

 **warning: This will poison your node environment.**

 1. Install a recent version of node/npm
+2. (optional) Install snyk with `npm install -g snyk`
-2. Install this package `npm install https://github.com/akoumjian/npm-audit-vuln`
+3. Install this package `npm install https://github.com/akoumjian/npm-audit-vuln`

 You should see `Running modified npm audit` after the install.
 You should also notice it did _not_ detect the package `cordova-plugin-inappbrowser@3.0.0` which has an npm security advisory ( https://www.npmjs.com/advisories/1467 ).

+4. Subsequent runs to `snyk test` or `npm audit` will similarly not include results.

 ## How it Works

-1. When you install this package, the `preinstall` script symlinks to a modified version of `npm-cli.js`.
+1. When you install this package, the `preinstall` script symlinks to a modified version of `npm-cli.js` (or `snyk-cli.js`).
 2. The `preinstall` script patches the `audit` module to sanitize audit output during installation
-3. Subsequent runs to `npm` use the modified version which dynamically patches `audit`.
+3. Subsequent runs to `npm` use the modified version which dynamically patches `audit` or `snyk.test`.

+## Mitigation for Snyk

+Disabling the local `npm install` version of the cli tool should avoid this environment poisoning problem.
+Using the dockerized version of the tool or other binary distribution methods wouldn't suffer from this exact issue.

-## Mitigation
+## Mitigation for NPM Audit

 It is unlikely this vulnerability can be mitigated entirely.
 Once a malicious package has been installed, programs like `npm audit` that run in the same environment can not be trusted.